 The Brook Speaks 24x30 OilNorth Hogan Creek, as it curved along one of the hills at the base of our old farm.
 Our dogs loved to hike with us.
 We had trails cut through the woods for hiking and horseback riding.
 SOLD

 Youngster in Training 30x40 OilA young Clydesdale owned by a farmer in St. Leon, IN.
 The horse lovers in the area brought their riding horses, buggies, and wagons.
-We rode for miles around back roads of the farms.
+We rode for miles around back roads.
 After walking this filly in long lines to accustom her to the commotion, she was harnessed to a small buggy for the parade.
+NFS

 Living Free 20x16 OilWe saw many of these on our farm in Indiana, as they visited our mowed hay fields.
-Never did attempt to hunt one, though.
 SOLD

 You Blink, You Lose 14x11 OilCanadian Lynx, Animal Expressions series.